Building a home gym is no easy feat.

 Some people are just suited more to these machines because:

-- They are safer to push yourself to failure (FYI “failure” at the gym is the best way to see results)
+- They are safer to push yourself to failure (FYI “failure” at the gym is a great way to see results)

 - Less worry about damaging yourself or your floor or your equipment